Valorant Patch Notes 2.01

 The new system now takes into account the frequency of a player's disconnections and the number of rounds they're absent.
 For prolonged and repeated absences, the offender will have to endure much longer waiting times for his next games.
 The goal is to dissuade bad players from leaving a game at the slightest annoyance in order to be able to start a new one more quickly.

 Patch 2.1 also contains its usual set of bug fixes and interface changes.
-You can view the full Patch Notes on the official Valorant website.
+You can view the full Patch Notes on the official website of Valorant.

 Patch 2.01 will be deployed on the night of Wednesday 20th to Thursday 21st January.